-The first plans for The Secret Space began to be formed in early 2013.
-Hertfordshire County Council (HCC) had approached CGL (then CRI, the charity responsible for providing local support for people with drug and alcohol problems) to set up three social enterprises , with a view to providing training opportunities and pathways to employment for their service users.
+The first plans for The Secret Space were formed in early 2013.
+Hertfordshire County Council (HCC) had approached CGL (then CRI, a charity providing local support for people with drug and alcohol problems) to set up three social enterprises , with a view to providing training opportunities and pathways to employment for their service users.

-When making enquiries, HCC were introduced to Nicky Kearns, who was working providing yoga and complementary therapies for CGL service users undergoing treatment for drug and alcohol dependency.
-Working in this field, Nicky saw the positive impact that a holistic focus on health was having in helping people who were actively engaged in changing their lives for the better.
+HCC were introduced to Nicky Kearns, who was working providing yoga and complementary therapies for CGL service users undergoing treatment for drug and alcohol dependency.
+Nicky saw the positive impact that a holistic focus on health was having supporting people who were actively engaged in changing their lives for the better.

 I originally joined the Secret Space as a volunteer.
 At that time my life had been very chaotic and I was struggling to overcome serious health problems.
 Having previously had a successful career in a completely unrelated profession I had been unable to work for some time and was lacking direction and focus.
 After hearing about the project I decided to totally change my focus and retrained as a holistic therapist with the help of the Secret Space.
 With the support and encouragement of other staff and volunteers at the Secret Space I have undertaken professional training in a number of different therapies and am now in a position to work as a therapist.
 It is work that I love which allows me to meet a whole variety of people and genuinely help them.
 Every day is different and exciting.
 As well as meeting new people I have also been lucky enough to build a consistent client base of those I see on a regular basis.
 Having clients return to see me has massively boosted my confidence and also allows me to fine tune my treatments to each client as I have become more familiar with their needs.
 I am thoroughly grateful for the Secret Space and give thanks to all of the volunteers, therapists and teachers who work here.
 Without you all I genuinely don’t know how I would have got my life back on track.